CalBRE #00389584 President

 - Email Me

-In a career that has spanned over three decades, Hyland has founded two exclusive real estate firms of renown, and been the Founding Member of Christie’s International Real Estate, Inc., and an Advisory Board member.
-He has previously served as President of the Beverly Hills Board of Realtors, President of the Los Angeles County Boards of Real Estate, as well as State Director for the California Association of Realtors.
+Jeffrey Hyland is the Founding Member of Christie’s International Real Estate, Inc., and an Advisory Board member.
+He has previously served as President of the Beverly Hills Board of Realtors, President of the Los Angeles County Boards of Real Estate, and State Director for the California Association of Realtors.
 He is frequently quoted in The Wall Street Journal, The London Times, The New York Times and Los Angeles Times.